weston-bailey/ts-webpack-html-template/README.md

 # 📦  TypeScript Webpack-Babel Vanilla Html Boilerplate

-This is template code to serve up a vanilla html website using node.js and webpack and babel.
-The advantage being modules and all nodejs features are easily supported and are transpiled to vanilla js.
-Express is used to serve the static build files.
+This is template code to serve up a vanilla html website using node.js and webpack, babel, and typeScript.
+The advantage being modules, typeScript, and all nodejs features are easily supported and are transpiled to vanilla js.

 ## Getting started